econnet/econ/econ-1.0.rst

 How and how precise work is recorded needs to be agreed upon.
 There should be an effort in the fair attribution of work, but how much is decided by the contributors by proposal and vote.
-Micro-recording and micro-payments produce more effort than value and thus produce deficit.
+Micro-recording and micro-payments produce more effort than value.
 This is true for accounting in general.

 .. _`dtools`: